 Bio Kree Arvanitas is a mixed-media artist based in Seattle, with cultural and family roots in Greece and Western Europe (Netherlands).
 An autodidact, she has been illustrating or drawing since childhood.

-Currently she is focusing on acrylic, altered photos, mixed-media and collage as her ‘weapons of choice.’
+Currently she is focusing on acrylic, gouache, altered photos, mixed-media and collage as her ‘weapons of choice.’
 She has explored a variety of techniques over the years from pen and inks, digital collage, watercolor, mini sculpture (polymer, papier-mâché and paper-clay).
 Using primarily acrylic, mixed media, found objects, altered photographs and collage, she juxtaposes odd concepts, often mixing various styles and historical periods, acrylic, gouache, fabric, found objects.
-Color, detail, fragmented patterns, dreamscapes, anachronism, humorous cues and a healthy dose of irony are the tools she uses to explore human nature in all its angelic and demonic aspects.
+Color, detail, fragmented patterns, dreamscapes, anachronism, humorous cues and a healthy dose of irony are the tools she uses to explore human nature.

 Kree is a member of CoCA (Center On Contemporary Art) Seattle and A/NT Gallery in Seattle, Washington.
 Kree shows in local galleries and hopes to expand opportunities to exhibit and study in 2017.